-I am a first year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America site in Zion near Chicago.
-Prior to LANDAUER, I attended the National University of Ireland Galway for my M.S in Medical Physics.
+I am currently a second-year radiation oncology physics resident at LANDAUER’s Cancer Treatment Centers of America site in Zion Chicago.
+Prior to joining Landauer, I attended the National University of Ireland Galway for my M.S in Medical Physics.
 Undertaking a residency is about receiving comprehensive training in the core competencies required to deliver a high standard of radiation oncology physics at both an operational and clinical level.
 The LANDAUER program gives residents the platform they need to achieve this through its structure which affords opportunities to residents to gain experience with a diverse set of the most modern radiation oncology equipment and treatment modalities available.
-In addition, strong educational support is available to residents where they can draw on the knowledge and expertise of the large group of well credentialed & vastly experienced LANDAUER medical physicists.
+In addition, strong educational support is available to residents where they can draw on the knowledge and expertise of LANDAUER’s large group of well credentialed & vastly experienced medical physicists.

-I am a first year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America (CTCA) in Atlanta.
+I am a second-year resident at LANDAUER CTCA Atlanta.
 I received my B.S. in physics at Morehead State University and my M.S. in Medical Physics at the University of Kentucky.
 I serve in the U.S. Army Reserve as a medical logistics officer and have always found LANDAUER to be more than accommodating to my military commitments.
 The team here is outstanding with employees from all areas of clinical expertise stepping up without hesitation to ensure the development and success of the Medical Physics residents.
 I have had the opportunity to get hands on experience, performing TG142 based QA, Patient Specific IMRT QA and SRS QA.
-I look forward to continuing to grow through the shared experiences of the many great LANDAUER physicists.
+I look forward to continuing to grow through the shared experiences of the many great physicist here at LANDAUER.

-I am a first year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America (CTCA) Atlanta site.
+I am currently a second-year resident at LANDAUER’s CTCA Atlanta site.
 I obtained my B.S. in Biomedical Imaging and Radiological Science from National Yang-Ming University in Taiwan and finished my master’s in medical physics at Duke University.
 Through the past few months in the residency program, the hands-on clinical education and the close professional relationship with mentors and peers allow me to improve greatly and to absorb different perspectives.
 Also, the community of physicists have provided vast sources as well as the engaging environment.
 I am very glad to join LANDAUER to begin the next stage of my professional career.